Apo Island Trip

 Upon arrival you just head straight down to the beach.
-If you are alone, you might get on a public boat.
-The fare is 300 Peso one way.
-The first runs around 8:00am, the last at 4:00pm in the afternoon.
+The boats run every day (Monday – Sunday) with the first trip around 7:00am, the last at 3:00pm in the afternoon.
 Residents of Apo Island pay 20 peso.
 Many times the boatmen give them a free ride if there is space on a boat.

-As a group you may consider renting on of the pump-boats.
-For a day-trip to Apo Island a small banka, which is good for four people costs 2,000.00 Peso.
-To bring you to Apo Island and back.
-A bigger boat good for 8 persons is 3,000.00 Peso.
+As a group you may consider renting one of the pump-boats.
+For a day-trip to Apo Island a small banka, which is good for four people costs 3,500.00 Peso.
+This is a round trip from Malatapay port to Apo Island and back.
+A bigger boat good for 9 persons is 5,000.00 Peso.
 You can book the boats directly at the small pier at the waterfront.
-The coastguards and Yoyong the dispatcher from the Zamboangita Tourism Office are very friendly and helpful.
+The coastguards from the Zamboangita Tourism Office are very friendly and helpful.
 They are controlling the lineup of the boats and write the logbooks with the passengers.

 Depending on the banka and the surface conditions the ride can take between 40 minutes and one hour.
-You may want to contact Yoyong the dispatcher before you start your Trip to Apo Island to ensure that there are boats available.
-On weekends or public holidays are many people taking this trip.
-Also during fiesta times in Apo (April 4), Dauin or Zamboanguita are some bankeros more into the celebrations than driving their boat.
+You may want to contact Manang Sabing (contact numbers in the picture above) before you start your Trip to Apo Island to ensure that there are boats available.
+Plenty of people take the trip on weekends or public holidays.
+Also during fiesta times in Apo (April 4-5), Dauin or Zamboanguita bankeros are more into the celebrations than driving their boat.